 Oadby and Wigston

 § This page gives an overview of the Oadby and Wigston local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Oadby and Wigston is a small but densely populated district lying immediately south of Leicester.
 Oadby is known for its links to the University of Leicester’s botanical gardens and racecourse, while Wigston is a busy town with a long history of framework knitting.
 The district is largely suburban, with residential areas blending into surrounding farmland.
 Parks, open spaces, and riverside walks provide green relief, while its proximity to Leicester ensures a lively cultural and economic influence.